Xinzhe99/StackMFF/README.md

 ```

 ## ✈️Train
+### 1. Download datasets for training
-### 1. Download the validation set of the original dataset [Open Images V7](https://github.com/cvdfoundation/open-images-dataset#download-full-dataset-with-google-storage-transfer) used to make the training dataset, and put all images to 'data/OpenImagesV7'.
+Download the validation set of the original dataset [Open Images V7](https://github.com/cvdfoundation/open-images-dataset#download-full-dataset-with-google-storage-transfer) used to make the training dataset, and put all images to 'data/OpenImagesV7'.
+### 2. Split the datasets
-### 2. Split the validation set of the original dataset [Open Images V7](https://github.com/cvdfoundation/open-images-dataset#download-full-dataset-with-google-storage-transfer) into 2 training sets and validation sets by running the following command:
+Split the datasets validation set of the original dataset [Open Images V7](https://github.com/cvdfoundation/open-images-dataset#download-full-dataset-with-google-storage-transfer) into 2 training sets and validation sets by running the following command:
 ```
 python split_dataset.py
 ```
+### 3. Get depth maps
-### 3. Using [Metric3D](https://github.com/YvanYin/Metric3D) to get depth maps (8bit, range from 0 to 255) for all images, and put all depth maps to 'data/OpenImagesV7/train_depth' and 'data/OpenImagesV7/test_depth', respectively.
-### 4. Using depth-adapted multi-Focus simulation (DAMS) to get multi-focus image stacks, run:
+Using [Metric3D](https://github.com/YvanYin/Metric3D) to get depth maps (8bit, range from 0 to 255) for all images, and put all depth maps to 'data/OpenImagesV7/train_depth' and 'data/OpenImagesV7/test_depth', respectively.
+Then, using depth-adapted multi-Focus simulation (DAMS) to get multi-focus image stacks, run:
 ```
 python make_dataset.py
 ```

-### 5. ✈Train StackMFF
+### 4. Train StackMFF
 The training code will be released after the article is accepted.

-## ⭐ Download
+## ⭐Download
 ### 1. [Fusion results of various methods](https://pan.baidu.com/s/1PSZLc-wvsePbqXATl3ZOpg?pwd=cite)
 ### 2. The toolbox of multi-focus image fusion is being integrated and we will release it as soon as possible.